 - Use an odds converter to see decimal, fractional, and American odds.

 While all this has been taking place over the past three years, both commercial and individual investors have been closely following this industry in light of its highly accelerated rate of growth.

 These same investors have also locked their attention on the states that are not yet in the game.
 There are still a few major US markets that have the ability to really move the dial when it comes to the anticipated growth of gaming stocks.

-Gov. Andrew Cuomo in New York is pushing hard for legal mobile sports betting throughout his state.
-Gov. Ron DeSantis in Florida has been working directly with the Seminole Tribe on the expansion of state gaming into legal sports betting.
+Gov. Andrew Cuomo is pushing hard for legal New York sportsbooks throughout his state.
+Gov. Ron DeSantis has been working directly with the Seminole Tribe on the expansion of state gaming into Florida online sportsbooks.

-The two other big fish in this pond are Texas and California.
-There is still some rather strong resistance to legal sport betting that needs to be overcome before either of these states join the party.
+The two other big fish in this pond are Texas sportsbooks and California sportsbooks.
+There is still some rather strong resistance to legal sports betting that needs to be overcome before either of these states joins the party.